GrammaTech/clang-mutate/man/design.md

     \-Decl (function, typedefs, globals, structures)
        \- Stmt (function bodies, maybe right hand sides of globals)

+clang-mutate maintains a global table of translation units, defined in TU.h.
+Each translation unit (TU) manages the data for a single compiled file, including:
+* The clang CompilerInstance for the compilation.
+* A table of clang-mutate ASTs.
+* An optional BinaryAddressMap, when DWARF information is available.
+* Data about the variables in scope at each program point.
+* JSON entries for auxiliary database information.

+The AST table for a TU is constructed during a single traversal of a clang translation unit; since some of clang's information about a compilation is transient, all data that we want to keep around is stored to the clang-mutate AST representation during this traversal.

+Later, mutation operations are described relative to the clang-mutate ASTs for a TU, and implemented using the clang rewrite buffers managed by the translation unit's CompilerInstance.
+These rewrite buffers can be reset, allowing clang-mutate to generate multiple variants from a single source file without re-parsing the original source.

 # Locations

 There are two types of locations.  *Source locations* and *defining locations*.

+# Full statements

+A *full statement* is an AST whose parent is either a block statement (class "CompoundStmt") or NoAst (for top-level declarations).

+# Source ranges

+clang-mutate's AST has two source ranges associated to it.
+The *source range* is the range in the original source file that covers the text of the statement, not including any trailing semicolon.
+So the source range for "x + y;" contains the text "x + y", and the source range for "if (x) { y; }" is all of "if (x) { y; }".

+The *normalized source range* will also include the trailing semicolon for full statements, as appropriate.

+## Source range asymmetry

+When the user gets the text of a statement, the text for the source range is always returned.
+When a mutation targets a statement, the normalized range is used for the target.
+That is, if AST #17 in TU 0 is the full statement "x + y;", then "get 0 17" produces "x + y", but "set 0 17" will overwrite all of "x + y;".

+To compensate for this asymmetry, the mutations will default to adding a semicolon to the mutation text when the mutation target is a full statement and the text does not end with ';' or '}'.
+This ensures that the composition of get and set is idempotent (maybe modulo whitespace?).

 # Conditional defines